DHSDevelopersClub/dhsdevelopersclub.github.io/README.md

 Once you are done with your commit message, save and close the text editor you were using to edit the message.

 Now that you have made your commit, it is time to upload your changes.
-In the terminal type `git push`.
+In the terminal/command line type `git push`.
 That should synchronize your changes with this repository.

 If you're not comfortable with console commands or prefer a GUI, check out [https://git-scm.com/downloads/guis](https://git-scm.com/downloads/guis) and find one that works for you.